OlivierCoq/olivyae.com/README.md

 # OliVyae.com

-Music website.
+My music website.
+Custom built music player.
 Contains Firebase hosted files as well as database.
-In addition, contains a custom-built admin in subdomain that edits data.
+In addition, contains a custom-built admin in that edits data.
 Both Admin and Front End are built with same stack:

 ## Front End: